COMHIS/python-basics/2_basic_concepts/part2.md

   * For example, the variable tracking the amount of minors could look like this: minors = 0

 * Instead of printing either "Adult" or "Minor" inside the loop, increase the corresponding variables by one.

-  * Again, using the above minors-variable as an example, instead of print("Minor"), the line would read: minors = minors +1
+  * Again, using the above minors-variable as an example: instead of print("Minor"), the line would read: minors=minors+1

 * After the loop is finished print out the values in the variables holding the numbers for minors and adults.